TechGrounds-Cloud8/cloud8-yismailmo/03_Cloud_1/NTW06.md

 Local area network is a network contained within a small geographic area, usually within the same building.
 Home WiFi networks and small business networks are common examples of LANs.

 LANs can also be fairly large, although if they take up multiple buildings, it is usually more accurate to classify them as wide area networks (WAN) or metropolitan area networks (MAN).

+CIDR;
+which stands for Classless Inter-Domain Routing, is an IP addressing scheme that improves the allocation of IP addresses.
+It replaces the old system based on classes A, B, and C. This scheme also helped greatly extend the life of IPv4 as well as slow the growth of routing tables.

+CIDR is based on variable-length subnet masking (VLSM).
+This allows it to define prefixes of arbitrary lengths making it much more efficient than the old system.
+CIDR IP addresses are composed of two sets of numbers.
+The network address is written as a prefix, like you would see a normal IP address (e.g. 192.255.255.255).
+The second part is the suffix which indicates how many bits are in the entire address (e.g. /12).
+Putting it together, a CIDR IP address would look like the following:

+192.255.255.255/12

 Benodigdheden:
 https://app.diagrams.net/